 Course Requirements Checklist

-Discussion Boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.
-(Outcomes: A, B, C)
+(MLOs: A, B, C)

 Each student will select and submit his/her topic for the research paper.
 A list of predefined topics will be listed within the course.
-(Outcomes: A, B, C, D)
+(MLO: A, B, C, D)

 The student will write a 600–1000-word analysis paper in response to the topic and directions posted within the course.
-The paper must incorporate Reading & Study material from the current and previous modules/weeks.
+The paper must incorporate course readings from the current and previous modules: weeks.
 The paper must be in current Turabian format.
-(Outcomes: A, C, D)
+(MLOs: A, C, D)

-The student will write a 1250–1750-word review of either Jesus in Trinitarian Perspective or The Formation of Christian Doctrine, but not both.
+The student will write a 1250–1750-word review of either Jesus in Trinitarian Perspective or Theology of the Reformers, but not both.
 The introduction will state the book's thesis and the student’s intentions for the review.
 The conclusion will state the author's thesis and the student’s intentions in the review.
 The body of the paper will fulfill the student’s intentions stated in the introduction.
-(Outcomes: A, B, C)
+(MLOs: A, B, C)

-The student will write a research-based paper of at least 3,000 words in current Turabian format that focuses on one unique topic from the Wiki.
+The student will write a research-based paper of at least 3,000 words in current Turabian format that focuses on one unique topic.
 The paper must include at least 5 references including 1 research article found on JSTOR in addition to the course textbooks and the Bible.
-(Outcomes: A, B, C, D)
+(MLOs: A, B, C, D)